- Politics and Social Issues»

 Solar to the Rescue

 Rooftop solar would not only benefit individuals, but can also be installed on the rooftops of stores, police and fire stations, hospitals, schools, and other essential infrastructure (the Netherlands, China, and France are experimenting with solar roadways that may eventually be able to charge electric cars as they drive over them).
 With solar panels contributing power to the grid, and overnight battery storage, much of the damage that a cyber attack on the electrical infrastructure would cause can be averted, because each building would have its own power supply that could be disconnected from the grid, if necessary, via a simple on-off switch, just like your light switches at home.

 Can My Community Afford This?

 How Much Would it Cost?

 Now, let's see how this would work.
-If you collected a dollar from each resident of your city each year, and used that dollar to buy solar panels for your fire stations, you could power all your fire stations the first year.
+If you collected a dollar from each resident of your town city each year, and used that dollar to buy solar panels for your fire stations, you could power all your fire stations the first year.
 The second year you could power all your police stations.
-With the collection the third year, and the savings from installed panels, you could power your community hospitals.
+With the collection the third year, and taxpayer savings from already-installed panels, you could power your community hospitals.
 With savings from installed panels and the fourth year, you could power other essential functions such as gasoline pumps, cell towers, internet backbones, and other critical infrastructure.